List of Intel processors: Intel Quark

+C&T F8680

+The F8680 was an 80186-class SoC originally developed by Chips and Technologies, Inc. − after Intel acquired C&T in 1997, Intel continued shipments of this SoC until 2000.

 Intel 805xx product codes

 Intel discontinued the use of part numbers such as 80486 in the marketing of mainstream x86-architecture processors with the introduction of the Pentium brand in 1993.
 However, numerical codes, in the 805xx range, continued to be assigned to these processors for internal and part numbering uses.
 The following is a list of such product codes in numerical order: